tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-application.md

 - **Quantity**: How much pesticide was used?
 The first field is used to type in a value and the second field indicates the units.

-- **Area**: If the application occurred over a polygon location, how big was the area?
+- **Area**: If the application occurred in a polygon location, how big was the area?
 Similarly to Quantity, the first field is used to type in a value and the second field indicates the units.

 - **Start/End Date**: The date on which the application began/ended.
 Typically, the start and end dates will be the same.
 Date format is based on the settings under Account Preferences.